 Finding your way around the museum

 The museum is organized by exhibition, located on different levels and wings of the building.
-With over 60,000m² of exhibits, we advise you to take along a map, either on paper(easily available at the entrance to the exhibits) or online, to avoid getting lost.
+With over 60,000m² of exhibits, we recommend you take along a map, either on paper(easily available at the exhibition entrances) or online, to avoid getting lost.

-The Musée du Louvre is open daily from 9 am to 6 pm, except Tuesdays, when it is closed.
-With this ticket, you’ll have access to the temporary and permanent exhibitions in less than 30 minutes(and considering the crowds, that’s not too much) !
-And if you’re still thirsty for art on the way out, your ticket includes admission to the Musée National Eugène Delacroix on the same day.
-Enter the Pyramid and discover over 35,000 treasures.
+The Musée du Louvre is open every day from 9am to 6pm, except Tuesdays, when it’s closed.
+With this ticket, you’ll have access to the temporary and permanent exhibitions in less than 30 minutes(and considering the crowds, that’s not too much)!
+And if you’re still thirsty for art on your way out, your ticket includes entry to the Musée National Eugène Delacroix on the same day.
+Enter through the Pyramid and discover over 35,000 treasures.

-Where the Louvre is and how to get there
+Where and how to get to the Louvre

-By metro: “Palais Royal – Musée du Louvre” station, line 1 or 7.
+By metro: “Palais Royal – Musée du Louvre” station, lines 1 or 7.

-The Louvre estate includes the Carrousel and Tuileries gardens.
-These two areas offer visitors a wide range of walks and activities to take a breather or a break from the hustle and bustle.
+The Domaine du Louvre includes the Carrousel and Tuileries gardens.
+These two areas offer visitors a wide range of walks and activities to take a breather or a break.
 Children can let off steam on the trampolines or have fun on the playground.
 And after solving a treasure hunt and saving the gardens, they can enjoy a hard-earned ride on the merry-go-round.
-For the grown-ups, you can relax on the terrace of one of the gardens’ restaurants and cafés and enjoy a drink, ice cream or grenadine after a stroll in the sunshine.
+For the grown-ups, you can sit on the terrace of one of the gardens’ restaurants and cafés and enjoy a drink, ice cream or grenadine after a stroll in the sunshine.

 Another way to learn is to have fun!
 To find out more about French royalty, there’s nothing funnier than discovering the scandals!
-Ah yes, discover them during a guided tours with…unusual guides !
-The Marquise des Potins, the Comtesse des Commères and Clément l’archiduc des Quendiraton have their tongues firmly in their pockets, and are ready to tell you all about it.
+Ah yes, discover them on a guided tour with… unusual guides!
+The Marquise des Potins, the Comtesse des Commères and Clément l’archiduc des Quendiraton have their tongues firmly in their pockets, and are ready to tell you all about them.

 The history of the Louvre